sdseney508/PWA-Text_editor/README.md

  ## Installation
- 💾The app is also fully deployed at: https://steves-text-editor.herokuapp.com/
+ 💾The app is fully deployed at: https://steves-text-editor.herokuapp.com/

 It can be run purely online or installed and run offline by clikcing the install button at the top left hand corner of the screen.
 Once installled, it will update the online database on every reconnection.